 Banking, consulting, or operations experience

-98% of roles analyzed required work experience in banking or consulting.
-The requirements section included phrases like, “minimum of X years of relevant experience in the field of Finance or consulting”, or “great opportunity for those with experience in consulting, banking, private equity, corporate strategy, or similar roles”.
+98% of the roles analyzed required work experience in banking or consulting.
+The requirements section included phrases like "a minimum of X years of relevant experience in the field of Finance or consulting”, or "a great opportunity for those with experience in consulting, banking, private equity, corporate strategy, or similar roles."

 So... what do you think?
 Is internal strategy sufficiently separate from the role of business operations?
 Or will it take further evolution to make a clear distinction between them?